Convex-Dev/design/papers/convex-whitepaper.md

 ### Execution Engine

 Convex implements a full virtual machine for smart contracts, the **Convex Virtual Machine (CVM)**, designed to facilitate digital economic transactions.
-Given an initial State and an ordering of Blocks (and therefore transactions) from the consensus algorithm, the CVM can process the transactions and compute a new updated State.
+Given an initial CVM state and an ordering of blocks (and therefore transactions) from the consensus algorithm, the CVM can process the transactions and compute a new updated State.
 The latest state contains information of interest to users of the Convex network, in particular the record of ownership of digital assets.

-The CVM has the capability to execute arbitrary, Turing-complete **smart contracts** which in turn can be used to express the logic of digital assets and decentralised applications.
+The CVM has the capability to execute arbitrary programs.
+Some programs may be fully autonomous, which we term **actors*.
+These are typically used to implement Turing-complete **smart contracts** which in turn can be used to express the logic of digital assets and decentralised applications.

-Importantly, the CVM operates on a **Global State** - execution of Blocks and Transactions (once these are in consensus) is equivalent to creating a new state through a state transition function.
+Importantly, the CVM operates on a **global state** - execution of transactions (once these are in consensus) is equivalent to creating a new state through a state transition function.

 Some particular innovations of interest to facilitate the development of decentralised applications:

 * **Decentralised Data Values (DDVs)** - A system of data types and structures enabling efficient and secure replication of data across the Convex network, and supporting the implementation of the CVM.
 The CVM works with a wide variety of data types enabling construction of powerful applications with optimised performance.
-* **Convex Lisp** - A powerful language where CVM code is itself expressed as Decentralised Data Values.
+* **Convex Lisp** - A powerful language where CVM code is itself expressed as decentralised data.
 The compiler itself executes on-chain - giving developers and Actors the power to construct, compile and deploy new actors on-chain without external tools.
-This enables systems of on-chain MetaActors - actors who can autonomously create and manage other actors.
+This enables systems of on-chain "meta actors" - actors who can autonomously create and manage other actors.
 * **Scheduled Execution** - The protocol allows for deterministic execution of Actor code at any future point in time.
 This allows for more advanced, time-based processes to be implemented on chain (without such a feature, smart contracts would need external systems and events to trigger execution at specific times, such as the Ethereum Alarm Clock )
 * **Execution Worlds** - Each account on the network (external user or Actor) is granted a secure, scriptable code execution environment with its own database.
 This enables highly interactive use of the CVM by advanced users.